davidNidam1/Ex3_server/README.md

 ## Introduction
 Welcome to our project, Facybook!
 This README file serves as a guide to understanding and running our web application, Android application, and server.
 In this project stage, we have successfully built a server following specific APIs, enabled token generation for users, and established communication between the web application and the server.
 While the Android application integration is a work in progress, we have made significant strides in improving its code architecture.
+Please note that in the Android app, the Username is currently hardcoded (Username = user, password = password).

 ## Overview
 Our project, Facybook, is inspired by Facebook and aims to provide a similar social media experience across web and mobile platforms.
 The project consists of three main components: